illydali/proj3-ecomm-react/README.md

 2. Guest selects a record.
     - User is brought to single record view.
 3. Guest clicks add to cart.
-    - Alert in red prompts, asking guest to login and retry.
+    - Alert in red prompts, asking user to login and retry.
 4. Guest clicks on login link, then click on signup link.
 Guest enters required information.
 Validation helpers for form controls will prompt if fields are not acceptable.
     - User is able to sign up, user is brought to login page.

 #### Known issues
 1. User might be automatically logged out if page is refreshed though this does not occur all the time.
 2. Most times cart icon tabulates and shows the correct number of items however there are instances where the cart seems to lag.
-The surest way to get the updated info right now is to click on View Cart page accessed via cart icon dropdown or profile page.
+For now, the best way to get the updated info is to click on View Cart page accessed via cart icon dropdown or profile page.

 ## Future Implementations

 ### Frontend

+- Automatically logging in a new customer if registration is successful and redirecting to home page instead
 - Implementing pagination for better customer experience
 - Adding more search filters to allow customers to find their desired product faster
 - Adding add/subtract/delete cart information on cart icon dropdown